zonal Zonal Analysis

 Maximum

-The maximum property value in the analysis zone
+The maximum property value in the analysis zone.

 Sum

-The sum of the property values in the analysis zone
+The sum of the property values in the analysis zone.

 Mean

-The mean property value in the analysis zone
+The mean property value in the analysis zone.

 Standard Deviation

-The standard deviation of the property value in the analysis zone
+The standard deviation of the property value in the analysis zone.

 RSD %

-Property Standard Deviation / Mean
+The relative standard deviation percentage.
+Property Standard Deviation / Mean.

 Data Type